Code-Institute-Submissions/Savy92-PP1/README.md

 - The full-screen hero image code came from pexels.com
 - The background gradient was created using mycolour.space
 - stackoverflow / w3schools / css-tricks - for developing my knowledge
+- The code to make the social media links were taken from the Love Running project.

 ## Content
 All content was written by the developer and inspiration was taken from the previous 'Love Running' project we recently completed.